ARTICLE

 These alerts stream into existing maintenance-planning tools, allowing work orders or inspection rounds to be scheduled before a small irregularity snowballs into downtime.
 By combining learned operating patterns with live constraint checks, AI helps preserve catalyst life, protect rotating equipment, and keep your hydrocracker on specification while giving operations teams the lead time needed for proactive intervention.

 Real-time reactor control, longer catalyst cycles, greater feed flexibility, smoother transitions, and early-warning monitoring add up to a compelling value story.
-Plants implementing these levers can achieve higher yields and cuts in off-spec barrels—all without new capital projects thanks to an overlay on the existing distributed control system.
+Plants can start in advisory mode, where AI recommendations help operators validate optimization strategies and build confidence at their own pace.